adisakkk/cutoff-creditscore/README.md

-can read the summary in summary.pdf file
+You can find a summary of the project in the "".pdf file.